Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 If your website has an online store, you’ll need to ensure people can use it properly.
 If your store elements are broken or don’t work as they should, it could prevent people from buying your products, which in turn can lose you money.

-Go through the whole process as a customer: adding a product to the shopping cart to the checkout.
+You can go through the whole process as a customer, from adding a product to the shopping cart to the checkout.
 You can even test a transaction to make sure it works properly.

-If your products are digital, make sure you send them to the customer quickly, and there are no hitches in the process.
+If your products are digital, make sure you send them to the customer quickly and without hitches.
 You should also check invoices, receipts, shipping costs, and any taxes that need to be applied.

 For WooCommerce users, you can add maintenance mode on your shop pages while you test things out.